How to Encourage and Have Successful Employee Engagement

 9. The Small Things Count.

-You ever notice that when someone says “good job” or “thank you” it puts a little smile on your face and pushes you to try harder?
+Do you ever notice that when someone says “good job” or “thank you” it puts a little smile on your face and pushes you to try harder?
 It does for me.
 In fact, in my past jobs, I would tell other staff members that exact appreciative line.
-Many times people would say to me they only ever heard me say that and it cheered them up when they were having a bad day.
+Many times people would say to me they only ever heard me say that.
+That it cheered them up when they were having a bad day.
 Wouldn’t it be great if managers would do that too?
-I’m not saying all managers do this, but I believe that in all roles we tend to forget to mention the little things.
+I’m not saying all managers do this.
+But I do believe that in all roles we tend to forget to mention the little things.

 These nine steps may work for you, or perhaps you’ve tried them already and no success.
 What has worked for you and your company?
 Remember that every person and organisation is different, and what works for you may not work for the next.
 Good luck with your successful employee engagement.